 - Norepinephrine ("fight or flight" response, alertness, memory)

 - GABA (calming the mind, sleep, relaxation, anxiety, muscle function)

 - Glutamate (stimulating the mind, learning, forming memories)

-A lot of treatment research has focused on how to regulate these neurotransmitters in order to alleviate the symptoms of FMS and ME/CFS.
-So far, experts don't know why neurotransmitter levels are abnormal in these conditions, but we do know they're responsible for a host of symptoms.
+A lot of treatment research has focused on how to regulate these chemicals in order to alleviate the symptoms of FMS and ME/CFS.
+So far, experts don't know why levels are abnormal in these conditions, but we do know they're responsible for a host of symptoms.

-The measurement of neurotransmitter levels is complex and still only takes place in the research setting.
+Levels are hard to measure.
 Most labs don't perform such tests and most insurance companies wouldn't cover them.
-Doctors typically suspect neurotransmitter abnormalities based on symptoms, which is one of many reasons you may want to keep a symptom diary.
+Doctors typically diagnose neurotransmitter abnormalities based on symptoms, which is one of many reasons you may want to keep a symptom diary.

 - Prescription medications

 - Dietary supplements